omniphx/forrest/README.md

     return Redirect::to($url);
 });
 ```
->With the Username Password flow, you can directly authenticate with the `Forrest::authenticate()` method.
-The routing provides backwards compatability with the Web Server flow if you switch between the two.

 #### Custom login urls
 Sometimes users will need to connect to a sandbox or custom url.
 To do this, simply pass the url as an argument for the authenticatation method: